tyleragreen/tyleragreen-site/_posts/2016-03-01-windy-city-recap.md

   <img src="http://i0.wp.com/www.tyleragreen.com/blog_files/2016-03-windy-city-recap/4.jpg?resize=676%2C507" alt="O'Hare are we?
 I met Pushpinder and Dhawal in the airport and we relived one of 18 moments from our 2014 Starbucks adventure!" data-recalc-dims="1" />

   <p class="wp-caption-text">
-    O&#8217;Hare are we?
+    O'Hare are we?
 I met Pushpinder and Dhawal in the airport and we relived one of 18 moments from our <a style="display: inline;" href="http://www.tyleragreen.com/blog/2015/11/18-starbucks-in-a-quarter-square-mile-a-wednesday-afternoon-in-the-loop/" target="_blank">2014 Starbucks adventure</a>!
   </p>
 </div>